universalbit-dev/CityGenerator/docs/usageguide.md

 High-DPI displays: This will impact pan+zoom performance.

 ### Download City
-You can download the city as a `.png`, `.svg`, `.stl`, or as a heightmap.
+You can download the city as a `.png`, `.svg`, or as a heightmap.
 The downloaded image will contain what's on screen, so if you're zoomed in, that's all that will be contained in the image.
 Use `imageScale` to control the resolution of the downloaded `.png` - higher imageScale for higher resolution.

 To download a heightmap, select the 'Heightmap' style from the Style folder, and download an image as usual.